ADVANTICS/documentation/charge-controllers/secc_configuration.md

 `max_current`

-Maximum output current supported by the charger.
+Maximum output current (A) supported by the charger.

 Example: